 Ten Things You Need to Know About Being a Summerhill Teacher

 - Summerhill needs good teachers.
 That’s fairly obvious, isn’t it?
 After all it is a school.
-Unfortunately, the school has suffered with teachers who miss the basic point that to be a teacher means to teach: it does not mean reliving your own childhood or putting on lots of cool activities that you would have liked to have done when you were a kid.
+Unfortunately, democratic free schools, even Summerhill, can suffer with teachers who miss the basic point that to be a teacher means to teach: it does not mean reliving your own childhood or putting on lots of cool activities that you would have liked to have done when you were a kid.
 Summerhill is the last place for the “teacher as entertainer” that you sometimes see in other schools, filling kids’ lives with activity after activity.

 - Know your subject.
 If you don’t know what you are teaching, what’s the point of you as a teacher?
 When you know your subject you will be able to adapt it to the level of the children you are teaching, which leads on to…